JordanBelmont/ask-sothoth/README.md

 ## Bugs
 - Sometimes a sound effect doesn't play, though I'm not sure this is because of quick clicking or not.

-# Credits
-Inspiration from H.P Lovecraft and Ask Jeeves.